 The intention of Loos was to create something of the atmosphere of an English gentlemen’s club.
 In furniture as well as architecture, which reflects the vision of the outfitter.
 It was Loos who designed Knize’s shops in Karlsbad (1921), Berlin (1924) and in Paris (1928).
 A Knize shop was opened in New York City at 56th street in 1941.
 Now only the Vienna shop exists and there is another one in Prague.

 It was in 1925 when Knize decided to create the first perfume dedicated to men.
-“Knize Ten” is said to have a classic and a unique scent and it is considered to be one of the best leather compositions in the history of perfume.
+“Knize Ten” has a classic and a unique scent.
+It is apparently one of the best leather compositions in the history of perfume.
 As some people can write a book about what they taste in a sip of wine, others get their imaginations on fire after smelling a puff of perfume.
 Below one description of the many scents of this famous perfume:

 “This extremely masculine fragrance contains notes of leather, tar, citruses and flowers.
 The top notes are citric and fresh with petit grain, orange, lemon, rosemary and bergamot.
 The heart is the woody with cedar, patchouli and sandalwood, and floral – spicy with rose, iris, carnation, cinnamon and clove, while the leather base contains castor oil, ambergris, musk and moss.”